WieczorekAdrian/local-trade/README.md

 [PLANNED] **Full migration of the target production environment to the Azure platform (e.g., Azure App Service / AKS).**

-[PLANNED] **Replacing AWS S3 / MinIO with Azure Blob Storage to consolidate all services within a single cloud provider.**

 [PLANNED] AI-based Image Moderation: Integration with an external API for image moderation.

-[PLANNED] Frontend Integration: Full integration with a React/Next.js frontend.

 # Contributing to Local Trade Platform